lucid-wei/g-cubed_teaching_model/docs/5running.md

 Make sure [your Python environment is properly set up](2env_setup.md) and make sure that the `gcubed` Python package has been installed.

-Modify the following python script to run the model.
-An example of this script is contained in the python directory of the model (`python/run.py`).
+Modify the following Python script to run the model.
+An example of this script is contained in the Python directory of the model (`python/run.py`).

 ```
 from gcubed.runners.simple_runner import SimpleRunner